 - craft glue

-- 8 pieces of 85″ dark green macrame yarn
+- 8 pieces of 85″ dark green macrame cord

 The macramé knots used in this project are Square Knots, Double Half Hitch Knots, and Lark’s Head Knots.

 Below you can find my video tutorial on how to make this modern macrame wall hanging.
-I recommend watching it to get a better understanding for some of the steps and knots.
+I recommend watching it to get a better understanding of some of the steps and knots.

-(Click the triangle on the image to watch.
-If you are on a cellphone or other device, turn it horizontal for better viewing)
+Use the triangle on the image to turn on the video.
+If you are on a cellphone or other device, turn it horizontally for better viewing.
+If it doesn’t load for some reason then you can also watch it on my YouTube Channel instead.

 The dark green is only available in a thicker yarn but I didn’t want everything to be too chunky so I unraveled it and used two twisted strands for the project.
 This way I had a thinner yarn.